okikirmui/nkhandic-py/README.md

 ## License

 This code is licensed under the MIT license.
 NK-HanDic is copyright Yoshinori Sugai and distributed under the [BSD license](./LICENSE.nkhandic).

+## Acknowledgment

+This repository is forked from [unidic-lite](https://github.com/polm/unidic-lite) with some modifications and file additions and deletions.